abridged/collabland-dev/telefrens/copy-trade.md

 :::

-Creators earn an affiliate fee from every trade executed using their copy trading link of 1% of the trade value.
+Creators earn an affiliate fee from every trade executed using their copy trading link, amounting to half of the trading fees.

 Here are the step-by-step directions for creating, sharing, and executing a copy trade using the Telefrens bot on Telegram.